 Some states offer free rehab services via tax-supported facilities.
 These include inpatient or outpatient services and detox centers.
 Often times there is a waiting list, so you will want to make contact with these centers as soon as possible.
 You may also have to travel to a different part of your state, but the free treatment is well worth the trip.

 Ask For A Loan

 Approach a family member or friend to ask for a loan to attend an affordable rehab.
 While you may feel awkward making this request, you need to keep in mind that these are the people who care about you, and would probably be more than willing to help you if they can.
 Remember, they want you to be able to live a healthy, sober life.
 Be sure to make some sort of payment arrangements with them for after you complete the program and begin working.
 Let them know you are serious about getting well.

 Attending an affordable rehab is the best investment you can make in yourself and your sobriety.
 You can get your life back without relying on drugs or alcohol.
 This is a second chance that you do not want to refuse.

 The Anaheim Lighthouse is a modern and effective addiction treatment center in Southern California.
-To talk to us about financing options at our affordable drug and alcohol rehab that fit your needs, call (877) 959-5909.
+To talk to us about financing options at our affordable drug and alcohol rehab that fit your needs, contact us today.